Particular/docs.particular.net/monitoring/index.md

 ## Endpoint health

-A ServiceControl instance can track which endpoint instance are running by listening to a [continual stream of heartbeat messages](/monitoring/heartbeats/).
+A ServiceControl instance can track which endpoint instances are running by listening to a [continual stream of heartbeat messages](/monitoring/heartbeats/).
 Endpoints that fail to send heartbeats within a defined period of time are considered to be inactive.
 When an inactive endpoint starts sending heartbeats again, it becomes active.

 Beyond heartbeats, an endpoint can include [custom code to check anything and report status](/monitoring/custom-checks/).
 These checks can be run on a regular schedule and can be be used to ensure that 3rd party web services and applications are running as expected.